microsoft/DataStreamerDevPortal/works.md

 # How Data Streamer Works
-Data Streamer connects to a data source which can be a serial device, such as the Arduino UNO microcontroller, or a Windows 10 app via a UWP App Service.
+Data Streamer connects to a data source which can be a serial device, such as the Arduino UNO microcontroller, or a Windows 10 app via a UWP (Universal Windows App) App Service.
 The data source collects data and packages it into a CSV format and sends the data at a frequency to Data Streamer.
 Data Streamer displays the data into an Excel worksheet.
 Data can also be sent from Excel to the device or app.

 ![Flow Chart](https://raw.githubusercontent.com/Microsoft/DataStreamerDevPortal/master/docs/DataStreamerAddInDiagram2.jpg)